 Balanced snacks will fill you up, provide energy between meals, and prevent overeating.
 Try to space snacks about 2 to 3 hours after a meal and before your next meal to help with blood sugar regulation, typical hunger cues, and digestion.

-Keeping a snack below 5 grams of added sugar will help you stay within the daily American Heart Association goal of less than 36 grams of added sugar.
+Keeping a snack to under 5 grams of added sugar will help you stay within the American Heart Association’s daily goal of less than 36 grams of added sugar.

 Choose snacks with antioxidants, phytochemicals (beneficial plant compounds), omega-3 fats, and fiber.
-Limit inflammatory fats (omega-6), processed meats, added sugar, and refined (low-fiber, highly processed) grains.
+Limit added sugars, heavily processed snack foods, and refined grains.

 Finding a pre-made snack that fits this criteria can feel like finding a needle in a haystack.

-Fortunately, you can choose fruits, vegetables, and protein options off my printable anti-inflammatory foods lists (PDF) or grab my 7-day free meal plan with snacks for ideas at the bottom of the article.
+Fortunately, you can choose fruits, vegetables, and protein options from my printable anti-inflammatory foods lists (PDF) or grab my 7-day free meal plan with snacks for ideas.

 Keep reading for 10 dietitian-recommended anti-inflammatory snacks you can buy at your local grocery store.